 What You Should Do To Ensure You Are Compliant With Amazon After Brexit

 To begin with, sellers should have a UK and EU EORI number; whilst this is mentioned in almost all of our Brexit articles, it is worth mentioning because it is vital to making sure customs checks and VAT compliance goes as smoothly as possible and will also allow you to store goods both in the UK and the EU.
 Whilst Amazon will be responsible for accounting for a lot of your VAT, you will still need to provide them with the relevant information.

 Secondly, keep in mind the VAT threshold and try to keep consignments below £135.
 If you don’t you will be responsible for accounting for the VAT and you will also have to pay custom import VAT as well as sales tax (£135 is also the threshold for import tax).
 Ways you could do this include through bundle discounts, or by dividing packages into two; for example, if you are sending two items to one location, consider sending them in two different packages to ensure neither package goes over the £135 threshold..

-Another thing worth considering is brand registration.
+Another thing worth considering for Amazon after Brexit brand registration.
 Previously, brands doing business in the UK and the EU needed only an EU registration.
 However, post 1 Jan 2021, these brands will no longer be able to report potential infringements in the Amazon UK store and hence the brands will need to register both their UK and EU trademark in Brand Registry.

 Finally, whilst it is not always for smaller Amazon sellers, it is certainly worth considering maintaining an inventory in both the UK and the EU.
 This will allow you to skip a lot of the customs procedures and will greatly reduce the risk of delays or a loss of sales.